affinda/affinda-python/docs/samples_python.md

 print(response.as_dict())
 ```

-### createResthookSubscription - Create a resthook subscriptions
+### createResthookSubscription - Create a resthook subscription

 ```python
 from affinda import AffindaAPI, TokenCredential